 Fear of the unknown, fear of breaking something, fear of loss, fear of paying too much for too little, fear of not having any options and the fear of being duped into buying something you don’t need.

-Fear of losing a week’s hear-earned profits to a technology gremlin that shouldn’t have happened to you in the first place.
+Fear of losing a week’s hard-earned profits to a technology gremlin that shouldn’t have happened to you in the first place.

-It stops you from just fixing the damn problem and moving right along.
+It stops you from just fixing the damned problem and moving along with life and business.

-This forms a hardened crust on your productivity and places a cognitive weight upon your unconscious mind that just adds to the stress of running and growing a small business.
+But this forms a hardened crust on your potential productivity and lays a cognitive weight upon your unconscious mind that just adds to the stress of running and growing a small business.